SJoCurtis/web-dev-hw/project-3/readme.md

 >I am a hacker, and this is my manifesto.
 You may stop this individual, but you can't stop us all... after all, we're all alike.

+For my sources and citations I will be using the [Wikipedia](https://en.wikipedia.org/wiki/Loyd_Blankenship) page for him and also the ezine [Phrack](http://phrack.org/issues/14/3.html#article), where he his manifesto was first published.